sscs-ose/sscs-ose-code-a-chip.github.io/VLSI26/submitted_notebooks/OpenComp_FoM_PlusPlus/README.md

 ## Project Summary

-OpenComp-FoM++ is a reproducible notebook-driven design exploration for dynamic comparators in SKY130.
+OpenComp_FoM is a reproducible notebook-driven design exploration for dynamic comparators in SKY130.
 It compares two topologies:

 - StrongARM latch comparator